Learn about the crucial credit score needed for a HELOC, and secure your financial future. Read on for more information.

 HELOCs are a common borrowing option when you need upfront access to a credit line and zero-interest payments for a few years.
 Yet, while these options seem risk-free, there are inherent downsides.

-If you’re considering other financing options, a sale-leaseback is the only debt-free choice.
+If you’re considering other financing options, a sell and stay transaction is worth pursuing, as it's not a debt product.
 If you decide to go this route, you’ll go through two steps:

-With Truehold's sale-leaseback, you’ll gain several benefits, including:
+With Truehold's sell and stay transaction, you’ll gain several benefits, including:

 Ready to find out more?
-Call us today to have an advisor connect with you to discuss whether a sale-leaseback is right for your financial picture and goals.
+Call us today to have an representative connect with you to discuss whether a sell and stay transaction is right for your financial picture and goals.

 Sources: